vibhavp/emacs-xkcd/README.md

 #Loading up comics:
 `xkcd-get` loads up a user-specified comic.

+Files are cached by default to ~/.emacs.d/xkcd/.
+This can be changed by changing `xkcd-cache-dir` in the group "xkcd". (customize-group xkcd)

 `xkcd-get-latest` loads up the latest xkcd.
 # Current keybindings:
 | Keybinding | Use                            |  Function      |